stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/add-ci-pipeline.md

 ### Define the Repository CRD

-1. To create the `Repository` CRD, go to SAAP, beside your username you will see (**+**) sign, click it.
+1. To create the `Repository` CRD, go to SAAP, beside your username you will see the (**+**) sign, click it.

     ![plus sign](images/plus-sign.png)

 1. Now paste the below yaml, with the changes according to your needs.

     ```yaml
-    apiVersion: "pipelinesascode.tekton.dev/v1alpha1"
+    apiVersion: "pipelinesascode..dev/v1alpha1"
     kind: Repository
     metadata:
       name: <name-of-repo>